jmarsil/pygempick/README.md

 module built in python that could detect gold particles regardless of the amount of counterstaining present in the IGEM (Immunogold Electron Microscopy) micrograph.

-#### This module has three main dependencies that are needed before usage
+#### pyGemPick has three main dependencies that are needed before usage

 	1. [OpenCV (cv2)](https://opencv.org/)
 	2. [Pandas (pd)](https://pandas.pydata.org/)